devinkr/javascript-oop/README.md

 ## Prototypes

 In the previous section, we saw how to use constructors to deduplicate effort in creating new objects that share attributes.
-We learned that we should never define a method inside a constructor function, because we will end up with a copy of that function inside every instance.
+We learned that we shouldn't define a method inside a constructor function because we will end up with a copy of that function inside every instance.
 So how should we get behavior in our custom objects?